EraslanBas/PerturbDecode/README.md

 ## An end-to-end computational pipeline for large Perturb-seq screens

-PerturbDecode is a framework developed for the automated analysis of large Perturb-seq screens.
+PerturbDecode is a framework developed for the automated analysis of large-scale Perturb-seq screens.
 The workflow in PerturbDecode consists of:

-  * Data QC and preprocessing;
+  * Data QC and preprocessing
-  * Identification of the effects of perturbations on genes
+  * Identification of the effects of perturbations on genes with parallel processes
   * Learning the regulatory topology of perturbed and impacted genes for single and/or combinatorial perturbations
   * Relating the regulatory (genetic) topology to physical interactions